yousafsyed/algorithms/readme.md

 (The MIT License)

-Algorithms and Containers project is Copyright (c) 2009 Kanwei Li
+Algorithms and Containers project is Copyright (c) 2015 Yousaf Syed

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the